pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 hints in [sbotools.hints(5)](sbotools.hints.5.md) into account.
 The script exits with an error message if circular dependencies are detected.

+Once **sboupgrade** has finished the queue, it reports completed builds, installed *.new* files from the completed builds, skipped builds, time taken and failed builds.
+Only skipped and failed builds are reported if the **CLASSIC** setting is **TRUE**.

 **sboupgrade** attempts to download the sources from the *DOWNLOAD* or *DOWNLOAD_x86_64* variables in the *info* file.
 If either the download or the md5sum check fails, a new download is attempted from